Population: Children and Youth

 Impact Statement

-- In 2023, Bridges served 634 children and adults experiencing homelessness in Arlington.
+- In 2025, Bridges served 535 individuals experiencing poverty and homelessness in Arlington.

-- Bridges has a 90% success rate in moving families to permanent destinations who have been experiencing homelessness.
+- Bridges has an 80% success rate in moving families to permanent destinations who have been experiencing homelessness.

 What ways can the public get involved?